An Investigator’s Guide to BeenVerified: A Deep-Dive Analysis for Professionals

 • Data Verification: Like all data aggregators, the accuracy of reports depends on the timeliness of public records.
 Information is best used for verification and lead generation.

-• Strict Legal Limitations: The service is explicitly not FCRA compliant, which restricts its use in any formal screening capacity and places legal liability on the user.
+• Strict Legal Limitations: The service is explicitly not FCRA-compliant, which restricts its use in any formal screening capacity and imposes legal liability on the user.

 • A Complementary Tool: Serves as a powerful complement to, not a replacement for, specialized, licensed-only professional databases.